rubyonjets/jets-docs/_includes/reference/config/deploy/dockerfile.md

 dockerfile.image_package.from_base.image_tag | nil | Auto-detected by default.
 IE: `3.2.3`
 dockerfile.image_package.from_base.image_variant | "slim" | Image variant.
 dockerfile.image_package.from_base.ruby_version | nil | Auto-detected by default.
 IE: `3.2.3`
-dockerfile.yum.packages.all_stages | [] | Additional yum packages to install for all Docker stages.
-dockerfile.yum.packages.build_stage | [] | Additional yum packages to install during the build Docker stage. dockerfile.yum.packages.deployment_stage | [] | Additional yum packages to install during the deployment Docker stage
+dockerfile.image_package.normalize_permissions | true | Normalize permissions for all files and directories in the Docker image.
+Avoids issues with Lambda not being able to read files.
+Can happen when Jets deploying from Heroku release phase hook. dockerfile.yum.packages.all_stages | [] | Additional yum packages to install for all Docker stages. dockerfile.yum.packages.build_stage | [] | Additional yum packages to install during the build Docker stage. dockerfile.yum.packages.deployment_stage | [] | Additional yum packages to install during the deployment Docker stage